 Keeping Records for Employee Expense Deductions

 The most important tax responsibility of business owners, in addition to paying taxes, is to keep good records.
-You should create a business policy and procedure manual that spells out what your company provides to employees and restrictions such as use of business-provided equipment or uniforms (like only wearing work uniforms on the job).
-In addition, of course, you will need to keep receipts for costs of these employee expenses.
+You should create a business policy and procedure manual that spells out what your company provides to employees and restrictions such as the use of business-provided equipment or uniforms (like only wearing work uniforms on the job).
+In addition, of course, you will need to keep receipts for the costs of these employee expenses.

 Can I Require Employees to Pay for These Costs?

-Some companies require employees to pay the cost of such expenses as breakage, shortages, uniforms and some tools.
+Some companies require employees to pay the cost of such expenses as breakage, shortages, uniforms, and some tools.
 The U.S. Department of Labor says that employers may require employees to pay these costs, the costs may not reduce the employee's wage below the current minimum wage level, nor may the cost cut into overtime compensation.